 Joseph Vess is the Director of Integrative Learning, working closely with students, faculty and staff to incorporate project-based learning, critical reflection and ePortfolios into the Emory & Henry experience.
+This includes student advising, supporting faculty development, administering the Ampersand student grants program and organizing Ampersand Day.
 He is also the director of E&H’s Quality Enhancement Plan (QEP) Learning.
 Doing.
 Connecting.

 Before coming to Emory & Henry, Joseph was a Senior Program Officer and Acting Deputy Director for US Programs at Promundo, an international non-governmental organization which promotes gender equality through research, programming and advocacy.
 He worked on several domestic initiatives including the US adaptation and evaluation of the Program H curriculum for young men; and research, interventions, and advocacy to promote involved and non-violent fatherhood in the United States.